Forest-Economics-Goettingen/woodValuationDE/README.md

 woodValuationDE
 ===================================

-A package for monetary valuation of wood in Germany forests, including estimations of the harvest volume proportions, wood revenues and harvest costs.
+A package for monetary valuation of wood in German forests, including estimations of the harvest volume proportions, wood revenues and harvest costs.
 The functions are sensitive to tree species, mean diameter of the harvested trees, stand quality and harvest procedure.
 The functions